Snipa22/goEveSDE/readme.md

 The connections here are read only, and self-detach once they're done running in their various sub functions.
 The main file is used for testing/example implementations and contains some envvars, documented below.
 It does expect to have some access to a caching layer, it'll use an in-memory LRU by default.

+Small edit to re-push the repo onto public state